AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 }
 ```

-## Replace
+## Replace Field

-[Replace] transforms allow you to replace the configuration properties of one field with another, which allows you to hoist field values from a subfield to its parent.
+[Replace field] transforms allow you to replace the configuration properties of one field with another, which allows you to hoist field values from a subfield to its parent.
 Use this transform to clean up redundant looking queries or replace field types.
 In the example below, the `parent` field is being replaced by the `child` field.

 ```json
 {